HeavyMedl/heavymedl.github.io/src/pages/cv.md

 title: "Curriculum vitae"
 ---

 > TL;DR You're viewing my expanded curriculum vitae / résumé.
-If you're looking for a summative CV in PDF form, click here.
+If you're looking for a summative CV in PDF form, click <a href="/cv.pdf" target="_blank">here</a>.

 ## Table of contents